 The Statistical Consulting Services (SCS) provides advice on statistical problems arising in the preparation of studies, the analysis of data and the interpretation of results.
-The advisory service is available to graduate students, faculty members, as well as non-UConn clients in government and industry.
-It provides statistical advice to faculty and graduate student researchers throughout the University generating collaborative research and serving to train graduate students in applied statistics.
-It provides a center for discussion on research problems and methodological advances in statistics and probability.
+The Service is available to graduate students, faculty members, as well as non-UConn clients in government and industry.
+The SCS provides statistical advice to faculty and graduate student researchers throughout the University, generating collaborative research and serving to train graduate students in applied statistics.

 The SCS can provide help at any stage of research:

 - Statistical Software Issues

 - Preparation of Reports

 - Long-term Collaborative Work

 Please note: we cannot assist with legal cases

 - Free walk-in services are our most popular offering intended for quick questions about grant applications, journal articles, Ph.D. dissertations, M.S. theses, and undergraduate research projects.
 Our current schedule is available on the walk-in schedule page.

 - Free Online help allows users to submit question and documents online.
 Questions are usually addressed within 24 hours but may take up to 3 business days if an area expert is needed.
 Use the submission tool to get assistance